-3.5.6 Flow Switch, Fueling Pump
+3.5.7 Flow Switch, FP

 On the discharge side of each pump is a flow switch to indicate positive flow (fail safe feature).
+The flow switch is DPDT for redundancy and each pole must be connected to both SYS-1 and SYS-2 as indicated on the Terminal Block Connection drawing.
 If the PLC has given a signal to start a pump and the flow switch has not closed before the set point timer expires or if the flow switch opens after the pump has been running then the pump must be in a failure state and it must be disabled (taken out of the starting sequence), the alarm annunciator's non-critical alarm sequence must also be activated, and the next pump in the start sequence started.
 After the PLC has stopped all of the pumps, any failed pump must be added back into the start sequence.

-[3.5.7 Flow Switch, Jockey Pump
+3.5.8 Flow Switch, JP